The Rise, Fall, and Resurgence of the Detroit Auto Industry (1898-2014)Last Updated August 8, 2023 | Andrew Boyle

 A Racial Divide

 During the exodus, many white automotive workers followed the factories and planted their roots in the suburban neighborhoods surrounding the city.
 This move out of Detroit proper created a large racial divide.
 The automotive industry employed many African American employees and offered fair wages.
 Ford Motor Company was recognized as one of the largest private employers of African-Americans the in U.S. No other industry offered wages high enough to cut a path to the middle class.
 However, when African-Americans attempted to make the move to suburban areas, they were widely rejected from home ownership, effectively forcing the workers to remain centralized in the inner city.

 This segregation led to tension and a series of riots in the city, most notably the 12th Street riot.
 The most infamous riot of the past 100 years lasted 4 days and resulted in the death of 43 people, 1,400 burned buildings, $50 million in property damage, and 5,000 people were left homeless or displaced due to the damage.

 The oil crisis of 1974 pushed American consumers toward the more fuel-efficient models of the Japanese auto manufacturers.
-The push for more fuel-efficient options left American auto makers struggling to compete.
-What follows is 20 years of federal bailouts, record industry loses, and multiple worker strikes that halt North American production for weeks at a time.
+The push for more fuel-efficient options left American automakers struggling to compete.
+What follows is 20 years of federal bailouts, record industry losses, and multiple worker strikes that halt North American production for weeks at a time.